 5. Set up a cash management account at a robo-advisor

 If you already have a robo-advisor account or are looking for a high-yield cash management account, then turning to a robo-advisor could be a great option.
 Two of the largest independent robo-advisors — Wealthfront and Betterment — have both been clamoring for new deposits and offer better-than-average yields.

 As of March 2022, Wealthfront is offering 0.35 percent on cash balances, while Betterment is paying 0.1 percent.
 Those compare to the national average of 0.06 percent.
 Plus, with either robo-advisor you won’t pay an advisory fee on the cash and will get FDIC coverage on up to $1 million in cash deposits.

 You can get an account set up quickly, and easily move money around to different accounts.
 Then if you’re ready to invest with the robo-advisor, you can move money to a fee-charging investment account and get started.
 A robo-advisor is an excellent choice for cash savings.

-If you’re looking to earn the return of a high-yield savings account with the (near-) security of a bank, you have quite a few options to make it work with your brokerage account.
+If you’re looking to earn the return of a high-yield savings account with nearly the security of a bank, options exist to make it work with your brokerage account.
 Using a brokerage account to do your banking can also help you consolidate your financial life with one provider, and it may offer other benefits in terms of simplicity and convenience.